pltr/onering/README.md

 "NoLock" tests are tests without pinning goroutines via `runtime.LockOSThread()` - has nothing to do with mutexes or some such.

-You can generally expect a 2-10x increase in performance, especially if you take advantage of batching and/or use a heavy multicore setup.
+You can generally expect a 2-10x increase in performance, especially if you use a multicore setup.
 Do note that batching methods in them *do not* increase latency but, in fact, do the opposite.

 Here's some (however flawed - it's hard to measure it precisely, so had to sample) latency disptribution: